InformaticsMatters/squonk/openshift/ansible/README.md

     to safely add your own users.
 It is prevented form being committed to Git as it's listed in the project's `.gitignore` file.

+## Posting Squonk pipelines
+The playbooks for posting pipelines to Squonk are in this project.
+There is one role, shared with each set of pipelines that can be posted.

+>   The details of each postable pipeline is defined in the `default/main.yaml`
+    file of the `squonk-pipleines` role.
+There you'll find a map detailing image and tags names of each pipelines image-posting container.

+Deployment of the 'public' pipelines is achieved with the following Ansible play: -

+    ansible-playbook playbooks/squonk-pipelines/deploy-pipelines.yaml

+Essentially there is one role and a playbook for each set of pipelines we expect to deploy with it.
+The role simply needs a poster container **image** and a **tag**, which are defined in `roles/squonk-pipelines/defaults/main.yaml`

+If you add a new set of pipelines the expectation is that you'd add a new playbook (in `playbooks/squonk-pipelines`) and adjust the role's `sd_poster` variable to include the container image and tag for your new pipelines.

+## Populating the ChemCentral database
 In order to load data into the ChemCentral database you will need to prepare the loader data volume with suitable source data (running a relevant **prep-loader** playbook) before running a **loader**.